 Your acceptance rate is the percent of ride requests you accept.
 We use acceptance rates to determine driver eligibility for incentives (like Power Driver Bonus or Average Hourly Guarantees) and help keep passenger wait times short.

 When giving Lyft rides, you have the right to accept or ignore any ride request.
-Because you're always free to decline ride requests you don't want, you'll never be penalized for your rate.
+You're always free to decline ride requests you don't want, but declined requests will still count toward your total ride requests when we calculate your acceptance rate.

 - How your rate is calculated